dapphub/dapple/README.md

 The current directory is automatically mounted into the containers.
 **Note:** If you're on OS X, this only works in your home directory.

-Your UID and GID are preserved by synthesizing a new user inside each container that mimics the properties of the user on your host machine.

-Use `dapple-docker-shell` to open a shell in a container:

-    ~$ cd src/dapple
-    ~/src/dapple$ dapple-docker-shell
-    john@63faad532599:~/src/dapple$ dapple help
-    john@63faad532599:~/src/dapple$ npm test
-    john@63faad532599:~/src/dapple$ # etc.

 ### Basic usage

-Use `dapple init` to generate a simple boilerplate `dappfile` along with a couple of other directories:
+Use `dapple init` to generate a project skeleton:

-    $ mkdir my-dapp
-    $ cd my-dapp
-    $ dapple init
+    mkdir foo; cd foo; dapple init
-    $ ls
-    build  contracts  dappfile

 By default, `build/` is where the output of `dapple build` gets put, and `contracts/` is where Dapple looks for your contract source files.